 - Cleanse with this charcoal bar

 - Tone with this salicylic acid toner

 - And lastly I apply this day cream

 - Most days I will also use this tinted moisturizer on top, to give some SPF protection and a nice air-brushed finish

 Another great thing about Beautycounter’s All Bright C serum is its safety.
 I have written a lot more about why this is so important to me before, but as someone with chronic health issues and an autoimmune disease, I will only use skincare products that I know are good for my health.

-This vitamin C serum is also vegan, Leaping Bunny certified and EWG certified.
+This vitamin C serum is vegan, Leaping Bunny certified and EWG certified.
 It’s also gluten free!

-Beautycounter’s vitamin C serum also comes in glass packaging, and by using glass from North America instead of plastic they are saving an estimated 26% of water and fossil fuels.
+Beautycounter’s vitamin C serum comes in glass packaging, and by using glass from North America instead of plastic this saves an estimated 26% of water and fossil fuels.
 Glass packaging also ensures that harmful chemicals and hormone disruptors won’t leach from the packaging into the product (which can happen with certain types of plastic packaging).

 Frequently asked questions:

 Nope!
 Vitamin C serums are meant to be used during the day, when your skin is being exposed to various environmental stressors, the sun and stress.
 At night a great pairing to your day time vitamin C serum is this Overnight Resurfacing Peel.